cfpb/design-system/docs/pages/heroes.md

           text](https://www.consumerfinance.gov/data-research/consumer-credit-trends/).
       - variation_is_deprecated: false
         variation_name: 50/50 Jumbo Hero
-        variation_description: Jumbo heroes, also known as 50/50 heroes, have supersized headings on large screens and standard-sized headings on smaller screens.
-The image takes up the full right half of the hero and bleeds to the edges on larger screens.
-White space may appear above and below the image in order to preserve its dimensions on smaller screens.
+        variation_description: For a more visually-driven layout, 50/50 jumbo heroes dedicate half their space to the image by adding the \`__50-50\` modifier to the hero element.
+The image takes up the full right half of the hero and bleeds to the top and bottom edges on larger screens.
+          On smaller screens and constrained layouts, white space will appear above and below the image in order to preserve its dimensions.
         variation_code_snippet: >-
           <section class="m-hero m-hero__jumbo m-hero__50-50"
           id="example-jumbo-hero">